 The Simulated Territories Add-in allows you to automatically construct territories balanced by a chosen demographic.
 This tool uses artificial intelligence (AI) to automatically create and evaluate thousands of potential territory plans (sometimes referred to as ensembles or simulations) for creating equal and compact territories.
 If done by hand this would take an extraordinary amount of time!

-*NOTE: The Simulated Territories add-in works only with Maptitude 2022 or later.
+*NOTE: The Simulated Territories add-in works only with Maptitude 2023.

 Ensemble Analysis uses a proprietary implementation of the ReCom method of the Markov chain Monte Carlo algorithm to randomly generate thousands of balanced territory layer tables and save the best ones for each metric you select.
 Maptitude automatically generates boundaries from random seeds as a starting point.